 Are you planning a visit to the Philippines and dreaming about lounging on pristine beaches, jetting around to untouched islands, and not having to share any of it with anyone else?
 If so, skip the over-crowded areas of El Nido and Coron in the north of Palawan Island and instead head south, to the Balabac Islands.

 Balabac is a group of 31 islands, many of which are totally uninhabited.
-You’ll find pink sand beaches, vibrantly colored coral, a wide range of marine life, endemic mouse deer, and welcoming locals.
+You’ll find pink-sand beaches, vibrantly colored coral, a wide range of marine life, endemic mouse deer, and welcoming locals.
 But what you won’t find are many other foreigners.
-Which means that this off-the-beaten-path island paradise will be yours to enjoy, all by yourself!
+This means that this off-the-beaten-path island paradise will be yours to enjoy, all by yourself!

 - The Philippines are an archipelago of over 7,000 islands.
-There are hundreds of stunning places to visit but many take some time and patience to get to.
+There are hundreds of stunning places to visit, but many of them take some time and patience to get to.

 - Expect to rough it here.
-You’ll be sleeping under a mosquito net in the great outdoors and your shower will simply be you dumping cold water over your head from a bucket.
+You’ll be sleeping under a mosquito net in the great outdoors.
+Your shower will simply be you dumping cold water over your head from a bucket.
 There are no luxurious resorts in the area… yet.

-- There are very few amenities available for purchase so be sure to bring snacks, alcohol, and any medications you may need.
+- There are very few amenities available for purchase.
+Make sure to bring snacks, alcohol, and any medications and toiletries you may need.

-- There are no ATMs around so be sure to bring enough cash to pay for your tour and to tip your guides if necessary.
+- There are no ATMs around so bring enough cash to pay for your tour and to tip your guides if necessary.

 - You’ll likely see a lot of trash around.
 Sadly trash in the ocean tends to wind up on the shores and it isn’t cleaned up regularly.
 Don’t contribute to the problem – pack out what you pack in.

 - Don’t expect to have cell service once you depart Rio Tuba.